nirnaeth-arnoediad/operator-setup/README.md

     Use the same command by prepending `sudo` in front of it.

 ### Grafana
-We use Grafana to visualize the metrics from the eoracle AVS.
+We use Grafana to visualize the metrics from the EO AVS.

 You can use [OSS Grafana](https://grafana.com/oss/grafana/) for it or any other Dashboard provider.